anthro-id/legal/en-US/TERMS-OF-USE.md

 If you have questions about our Terms, please contact us either through our [contact page](/contact) or email us at [mail@anthro.id](mailto:mail@anthro.id).

 ## 10. Finale
-By using the Platform, you agree to be bound by these Terms of Use.
+By using our Platform, you agree to our terms and conditions/services/use.